YenniniLu/632_Project/README.md

 Github: https://github.com/Mukhopadhyay/YouTubers-saying-things

 ## Description
 This dataset contains subtitles from over `91` different YouTubers, ranging from all different kinds of categories.
-The data were collected and cleaned (as much as necessary) by me.
+The data were collected and cleaned (as much as necessary) by PRANESH MUKHOPADHYAY.
+The `Transcript` column in the dataset contains the subtitles for the respective videos.
+However, the reliability of the subtitles may vary.
+Even though the auto-generated subtitles work great (most of the time).
+Sometimes under heavy pressure of thick accents, it lets go of the ball.
+Please consult the `CC` attribute to check whether the subtitle is auto-generated or not. `1381` of these video subtitles are auto-generated, the rest of the `1134` are manual ones.
 Currently, the dataset contains `2515` unique videos and their subtitles.
 There are `11` columns in the dataset.
 The purpose of each column is as follows:

 |**No**|**Column**|**Dtype**|**Description**|
 |:-----|:---------|:--------|:--------------|